Fortress House

 Fortress House was a building with its main entrance at 23 Savile Row in London W1, also including 5–9 New Burlington Street.
 It was built in 1949–50 to a design by Anthony Lloyd, and demolished in 2009.
+At first it housed arms of central government, then from 1971 to 2006 it was the headquarters of the body that became English Heritage.

 Site

 The building was located on the eastern side of Savile Row, to the north of New Burlington Street and south of New Burlington Place.
-Until the 1930s, Saville Row ended at its junction with Boyle Street, just north of New Burlington Street.
+Until the 1930s, Savile Row ended at its junction with Boyle Street, just north of New Burlington Street.
 The route north continued through a narrow passageway, Savile Place, between No 22 and No 23 Savile Row, and then became Mill Street, which crossed Conduit Street on a slightly different alignment.
 No 22 was demolished around 1937 to allow Savile Row to continue to the north without interruption, to improve access to a new police station across the road at no 27, on the corner of Savile Row and Boyle Street.
 As a result of the slight misalignment of the road, the site where Fortress House was built occupied a prominent site where the road veered, clearly visible from both directions.